 What do you plan to do after college?

 Why are you a good candidate?

 Submit your application by the APRIL 1 deadline.

 Remember… to be considered for scholarships you must have applied for admission to UW-Richland.
-To obtain a UW-Richland Scholarship Application, contact the UW-Richland Office of Student Services by e-mail at email@example.com or by phone at (608) 647-6186, Extention 264.
+To obtain a UW-Richland Scholarship Application, contact the UW-Richland Office of Student Affairs by e-mail at firstname.lastname@example.org or by phone at (608) 647-6186, Extention 264.
 Or download a Scholarship Application form.
 Mail your completed application by APRIL 1 to: